parispm88/parispm88.github.io/_pages/contact.md

 ---
 title: CONTACT ME
-subtitle: Feel free to reach out to me anytime.
-I'm happy to answer any questions or just to connect.
+subtitle: Contact form below if you have any questions or want to connect.
 description: #
 featured_image: #
 ---